-The first step in how to use leg pressure when riding a horse, is to teach the horse to react to a light leg aid.
-This is critical to training a horse whatever the discipline or level the horse is working at.
+The first step in how to use leg pressure when riding a horse, is to teach the horse to react to a gentle or light leg aid.
+This is critical to training a horse, whatever the discipline or level the horse is working at.

 Kyra also warns of another common misconception: “I have seen riders across all disciplines squeezing with their legs all the time.
 Do not squeeze!
 If you do this, you literally squeeze yourself out of the saddle.
 Also, squeezing tenses muscles and having tense muscles means you don’t ‘feel’ as much as much as you do with a relaxed muscle.
 Basically, if a horse doesn’t respond to the leg aid, the answer does not involve squeezing more with the leg.